Without understanding your daily calorie needs, you simply have no way of knowing how much you need to eat.

-Luckily, there are some fairly accurate calorie calculations you can use to get a reasonably accurate measurement.
-Once you’ve established this baseline, you must then consider daily changes and tweaks based around your goal, which we will discuss below.
+Once you’ve established your baseline, you can then consider daily changes and tweaks based around your goal, which we will discuss below.

 12 – 14 calories per pound for normal and healthy individuals with a sedentary lifestyle doing little to no exercise.